 The Wisconsin Home Energy Assistance Program (WHEAP) provides assistance for heating costs, electric costs, and energy crisis situations.
 Operating with federal and state funding, the program provides assistance to approximately 225,000 Wisconsin households annually.
 Whether you use wood, propane, natural gas, electricity, or fuel oil to heat your home, energy assistance is available if you qualify.

 WHEAP assistance is a one-time payment during the heating season (October 1-May 15).
 The funding pays a portion of the heating costs, but the payment is not intended to cover the entire cost of heating a residence.
 The amount of the energy assistance benefit varies depending on a variety of factors, including the household’s size, income, and energy costs.
-In most cases the energy assistance benefit is paid directly to the household energy supplier.
+In most cases the heating assistance benefit is paid directly to the household energy supplier.
+Customers with electric heat receive a one-time heating assistance payment as a credit on their utility bill each year that they qualify.
+For customers with heat provided by natural gas (forced air furnace or boiler), the heating assistance payment will be provided by the customer's natural gas utility.

 Your household may be eligible to receive a payment for non-heating electric energy costs through funding provided by Wisconsin’s Public Benefits.
 WHEAP electric (non-heating) assistance is a one-time benefit payment during the heating season (October 1-May 15).
 The funding pays a portion of the household’s electrical (non-heating) costs, but the payment is not intended to cover the entire cost of the non-heating costs.